archhie/MacOS-CFD/README.md

 Simulation results are saved in the `out/` directory in VTK format for post-processing with tools like ParaView.

+## Jet Inflow

+The default startup scenario is a jet issuing from the left boundary into a 2×1 domain.
+The jet speed, slot center, and width can be adjusted at runtime in the GUI under *Boundary Conditions*.
+Typical parameters:

+- `U_in`: 1.0
+- `y0`: 0.5 (slot center)
+- `width`: 0.2

+In headless mode the same defaults apply.
+After running, a plume develops and vorticity can be visualized by switching the field view.

 ## Troubleshooting

 If you encounter build issues: